lukelarue/losiento/rules.md

 - A pawn may only move into its Home space by **exact count**.
 - Only a move that lands a pawn exactly on Home is allowed to place that pawn into Home.
 - Once a pawn reaches Home, it stays there for the rest of the game.
+- Pawns already in Home are **fully safe**:
+  - They cannot be bumped or displaced.
+  - They cannot be switched using an 11 card.
+  - They cannot be targeted by a `Sorry!` card.

 ### 5.7 Board Layout and Geometry